 Credits, 3 sem. hrs.
-This dimension is designed to emphasize current research and theory as they relate to curriculum, instruction, assessment and special programs in elementary, middle and high school.
-Particular emphasis will be placed on the administrator's role as an "Instructional Leader."
-Law-related issues that impact teaching and learning will also be explored.
-Students will participate in experiences that relate to course content through the Applied Dimension in a variety of school settings.
+This course dimension is designed to emphasize current research and theory as it relates to curriculum, instruction, assessment and special programs in elementary, middle and high schools.
+Particular emphasis is placed on the administrator's role as an instructional leader.
+Law-related issues that impact teaching and learning are also explored.
+Students participate in experiences that relate to course content through the Applied Dimension in a variety of school settings.
+Expectations are for the student to develop knowledge and skills that would allow the education leader to promote the success of every student by building and sustaining a school culture and instructional program through collaboration and high expectations for students; creating and evaluating a comprehensive, rigorous curriculum and instructional program; developing and supervising instructional and leadership capacity of school staff; and utilizing appropriate technologies to support teaching and learning.